coder/labeler/README.md

 ## Configuration

-The labeler is generally configured by your label descriptions.
-In this way, the labeler interprets your label system in the same way a human would.
+The labeler is configured by your label descriptions.
+This way, the labeler interprets your label system in the same way a human would.

 For the time being, the magic string `Only humans may set this` will forcefully prevent